 The data we have provides a clear understanding of the health and wellbeing needs of our residents and informed through wider engagement help to identify what we need to do to improve health and wellbeing.
 Many of the health and wellbeing issues that our residents face are challenging and complex.
 No single organisation or person can solve them so it is important we work together to harness the skills and resources of partners and local communities.
 Life expectancy in our boroughs is high.
 Westminster has the highest life expectancy for men in England, and Kensington and Chelsea has the highest for women.
 However, this disguises the significant variations in how long and how well residents live with many health inequalities between different parts of our boroughs and in different communities.
 Some of the key indicators that need to be improved if we are to improve health outcomes for all include:

-Figures correct as of April.
-For full details and time periods see reference table on page XX highest life expectancy gap for men.
-Kensington and Chelsea has the 4th highest life expectancy gap for women years (highest in England)
+Westminster has the highest life expectancy gap for men.
+Kensington and Chelsea has the 4th highest life expectancy gap for women Unemployment rate of years (highest in England) Average Female Life Expectancy: